-The United Kingdom Tier 1 Entrepreneur Visa aims to make the UK entrepreneurial scene more inclusive and more diverse.
-If you are outside the European Economic Area and Switzerland, consider applying for a Tier 1 Entrepreneur Visa to set up or run a business in the UK.
+The United Kingdom Tier 1 Entrepreneur Visa aims to make the UK entrepreneurial scene more inclusive and diverse.
+So, if you’re an entrepreneur outside the UK and the EEA, you might want to consider applying for the Tier 1 Entrepreneur visa.
+However, applications are often rejected and must be thoroughly thought through!
+So find out below how to successfully apply for your visa!

 You can come to the UK with the Tier 1 Entrepreneur Visa for a maximum of three years and four months.
 You can extend your status for another two years if you’re already in the same visa category.
 If you are switching from another visa category to the Tier 1 Entrepreneur Visa, you can extend your status for three years.
 You could also apply for settlements- or ‘indefinite leave to remain’ once you’ve been in the UK for five years.